 The final strategy document.
 'Leadership Starts with Me', was published in March 2013.

 If leadership started with.... is a set of six new case studies illustrating what social care leaders, including carers, think leadership is all about, where they see leadership as being important, and how they've applied it in particular situations.

 The Skills Academy was commissioned by the Department of Health to produce the first Leadership Qualities Framework (LQF).
 It has been developed to be suitable and relevant for all staff within the adult social care workforce.

 It was published following the release of the adult social care white paper in summer 2012.
 The LQF has been developed to support the transformation of adult social care through improved leadership.

-The LQF is closely aligned to the Leadership Framework developed by the NHS, which includes five core Domains within which is a series of Contextual Indicators which show how leadership behaviours can be observed in practice within the diversity of the social care workforce.
+The LQF is closely aligned to the Leadership Framework developed by the NHS, which includes five core Domains within which is a series of Contextual Indicators showing how leadership behaviours can be observed in practice within the diversity of the social care workforce.

-The LQF is intended to be used across roles and at all levels within the sector.
-Consequently, the framework has been arranged to reflect this through four notional levels of leadership;
+The LQF has been arranged to reflect this through four notional levels of leadership;